Asymptotic analysis of synchrosqueezing transform -- toward statistical inference with nonlinear-type time-frequency analysis: Some useful lemmas

 \end{proof} \begin{remark} Note that $g_Y$ is not a holomorphic function of its second argument, but a real-analytic diffeomorphism from the underlying set $\RR^4\setminus\{(0,0,x_3,x_4): x_3,x_4 \in \RR\}$ to itself under the usual identification of $z_1$ and $z_2$ with $x_1+ix_2$ and $x_3+ix_4$, respectively. \end{remark}

-When we evaluate the covariance structure in Theorem \ref{Theorem covariance of Yeta and Yetap} and the $M$-dependent approximation in Lemma \ref{Main Lemma 2 for Kernel SST}, we need to find the joint density of random variables $Y_{f+\Phi}^{(h,\alpha,\xi)}(t,\eta)$ and $Y_{f+\Phi}^{(h,\alpha,\xi)}(t,\eta')$ defined in \eqref{Yt,eta) definition}.
+When we evaluate the covariance structure in Theorem \ref{Theorem covariance of Yeta and Yetap} and other perturbation arguments, like the $M$-dependent approximation in Lemma \ref{Main Lemma 2 for Kernel SST}, we need to find the joint density of random variables $Y_{f+\Phi}^{(h,\alpha,\xi)}(t,\eta)$ and $Y_{f+\Phi}^{(h,\alpha,\xi)}(t,\eta')$ defined in \eqref{Yt,eta) definition}.
 To achieve this goal, we need the following lemma whose proof follows the same line as Lemma \ref{Lemma:ChangeVariableJacobianC2} but with a more tedious calculation.
 For the sake of completeness, we provide details below.

-\begin{lemma} Fix {$\eta,\eta'>0$, $\eta\neq \eta'$,} $\alpha>0$ and $\xi>0$.
+\begin{lemma} Fix $\eta_1,\eta_2>0$, $\alpha>0$ and $\xi_1,\xi_2>0$.
 Consider a complex change of variables $g_{Y_1Y_2}:\CC^4\setminus\{z_1z_3=0\}\to \CC^4\setminus\{z_1z_3=0\}$ defined by

 The complex Jacobian determinant of $g_{Y_1Y_2}$ is